eldertek/tagmap/docs/technical.md

 - Control points are larger on mobile for easier interaction.
 - All drag/move logic is unified for mouse and touch events, ensuring a consistent experience across devices.
 - Mobile UX best practices: only one control point can be dragged at a time, and the UI avoids accidental map pans during editing.
+- Clicking on an existing shape when no drawing tool is active enters selection mode, allowing modification via control points.

 ### Technical Details
 - All control point event handlers now listen to both mouse and touch events.